-Amanda J. G. Walbrun, a fierce advocate for survivors of abuse and other injuries, serves as Of Counsel to Boucher LLP in the firm’s San Francisco office.
+Amanda J. G. Walbrun, a fierce advocate for survivors of abuse and other injuries, is an Associate Attorney of Boucher LLP in the firm’s San Francisco office.

 Amanda’s trauma-informed practice focuses on representing clients who were harmed by individuals, institutions, and corporations with power over them.
 In particular, Amanda advocates for survivors of childhood sexual abuse suffered in religious centers, schools, foster care, and medical facilities.
 She also works tirelessly to hold businesses accountable for the sexual exploitation and labor trafficking that occurs on their premises.
 She prosecutes complex civil cases, class actions, and coordinated proceedings in both California state and federal court.
 Amanda is passionate about empowering her clients to reclaim their voice and seek justice in the courtroom.